POSEIDON EDUCATION

 In this series of six one-hour meetings, students use research tools to explore their school site and design strategies for stormwater capture and reuse.

 Students will explore their school site and identify the infrastructure designed to manage storm event runoff.
-This will include roofs, gutters and drainpipes, school site watershed flows and collection areas.
+This will include roofs, gutters, drainpipes, school site watershed flows and collection areas.
 This information will be added to a school site topographic base map, with an accurate scale for measuring surface areas.

 Using their school maps, they will calculate the volume of water being generated on a school site.
-Students will then research the structural equipment needed to deliver the into collection areas (rain tanks and or retention basins).
-Using design software students will create a 3d model of their project.
+Students will then research the structural equipment needed to deliver water into collection areas (rain tanks and or retention basins).
+Using design software, students will create a 3d model of their project.

 With a project designed, students will prepare cost estimates for the project along with a project description that includes the benefits achieved.
 In addition, a verbal presentation with slides will be created.